cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     static toolName: string;
 }

-// Warning: (ae-missing-release-tag) "SegmentationGlobalStateModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationGlobalStateModifiedEventDetail = {
     segmentationUID: string;
 };

-// Warning: (ae-missing-release-tag) "SegmentationGlobalStateModifiedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationGlobalStateModifiedEventType = Types_2.CustomEventType<SegmentationGlobalStateModifiedEventDetail>;

-// Warning: (ae-missing-release-tag) "SegmentationRenderedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationRenderedEventDetail = {
     viewportUID: string;
     toolGroupUID: string;
 };

-// Warning: (ae-missing-release-tag) "SegmentationRenderedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationRenderedEventType = Types_2.CustomEventType<SegmentationRenderedEventDetail>;

-// Warning: (ae-missing-release-tag) "SegmentationRepresentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationRepresentation = LabelmapRepresentation;

-// Warning: (ae-missing-release-tag) "SegmentationStateModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationStateModifiedEventDetail = {
     toolGroupUID: string;
 };

-// Warning: (ae-missing-release-tag) "SegmentationStateModifiedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationStateModifiedEventType = Types_2.CustomEventType<SegmentationStateModifiedEventDetail>;